jjxie/ARTangibleVisualization/README.md

 The sensors and materials used:
 - Three ESP32 boards.
 - Five load cells and five HX711 amplifiers to measure food weight.
 - Ten linear servos (SG90) + ten 3D models.
 Five sets represent food weight.
-Another five sets represent the amount of nutrients.
-The height of a rack of a 3D model represent a food weight data or the amount of a nutreint.
+Another five sets represent the amount of daily nutrients intake.
+The height of a rack of a 3D model represent a food weight data or the amount of a nutreint intake.
 The 3D model files from https://github.com/tscha70/3DPrinterSTLFiles/tree/master/win-D/STL-Parts with minor modifications.
 - Five touch sensors are used to do selection of food to show detailed AR information. (using AR.js)
 - Five distance sensors (VL6180) which enable users to interact with the food weight data and see the simulated food consumption and nutrition intakes